CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 When you want to switch back the gateway into access point mode, then run in the `lora_gateway/scripts` folder the `start_access_point.sh` script (or option `i` of the text command interface).

+**The web admin interface** can also be used to put the gateway into WiFi client mode and to specify a WiFi network and password (equivalent to option `g` and `h`, and do not forget to reboot).
+In addition, `raspap-webgui` from https://github.com/billz/raspap-webgui has been integrated and can be accessed at http://`gw_ip_address`/raspap-webgui. **Once** the gateway is configured as a WiFi client with the web admin interface, `raspap-webgui` is useful to dynamically discover and configure additional WiFi networks. **However**, note that it is risky to specify several WiFi networks because it becomes very difficult to know on which WiFi network the gateway is connected to.

 If you install everything yourself, from a standard Jessie (or newer) distribution
 ==================================================================================